-Units that do not not contain refrigerant, have a nitrogen holding charge.
+This unit does not contain refrigerant and has a nitrogen holding charge.

 Prior to operation, the nitrogen holding charge must be evacuated and the unit charged with R-22 refrigerant per these instructions.

 Use only R-22 refrigerant when servicing this unit